alpaka-group/llama/documentation/pages/domains.rst

 These tags serve as names when describing accesses later.
 Furthermore, these tags also enable a semantic binding even between two different datum domains.

+To make the code easier to read, the following shortcuts are defined:

+* :cpp:`llama::DatumStruct` → :cpp:`llama::DS`
+* :cpp:`llama::DatumElement` → :cpp:`llama::DE`

-A datum domain itself is just a :cpp:`DatumStruct` as seen here for the given tree:
+A datum domain itself is just a :cpp:`DatumStruct` (or a fundamental type), as seen here for the given tree:

 .. code-block:: C++